ACP provides a legal substitute address for eligible DC residents to maintain the confidentiality of her or his actual address.

 The District of Columbia’s Sexual Assault Response Team (SART) is a multidisciplinary group composed of agencies and organizations that provide services to victims in the aftermath of a sexual assault with the purpose of providing a coordinated response to sexual assault in our community.

-The Office of Victim Services provides staff support and funding to a Domestic Violence Fatality Review Board.
+The Office of Victim Services provides staff support and funding to a Domestic Violence Fatality Review Board (DVFRB).
 The purpose of the Board is to prevent domestic violence fatalities by improving the response of individuals, the community, and government agencies to domestic violence.

 Encourages residents, businesses, nonprofits, and religious institutions to install security cameras.